 In October, the Russian justice system itself sentenced four individuals linked to the prolific REvil ransomware operation.

 Major ransomware operations like Phobos and REvil have focused on large organizations like government agencies, healthcare facilities, educational institutions, and critical infrastructure.
-But regular netizens must also be vigilant against this threat, as ransomware operators also target regular folks, taking their home computers hostage in exchange for a ransom.
+But regular netizens must also be vigilant against this threat, as ransomware operators also target regular people, taking their home computers hostage in exchange for a ransom.

 tags